Glomerulonephritis is a group of diseases that injure the part of the kidney that filters blood.

 Glomerular tufts frequency contain fibrin thrombi.

-End stage kidney is the final stage of a glomerular disease.
+The end-stage kidney is the final stage of glomerular disease.

 Grossly– The kidneys are usually small & contracted, weighing as low as 50 gm each.
 The capsule is adherent to the cortex & the cortical surface is generally diffusely granular.

-Microscopically– Glomeruli are reduced in no. & show completely tuft appearing as eosinophillic masses.
+Microscopically– Glomeruli are reduced in no. & show completely tuft appearing as eosinophilic masses.

-– Many tubules completely disappears, may be atrophy of the tubules close to scarred glomeruli.
+– Many tubules completely disappear, may be atrophy of the tubules close to scarred glomeruli.

 – There is fine delicate fibrosis of the interstitial tissue & varying no. of chronic inflammatory cells.